Back

 Automated Device Enrollment

-This method involves using Apple Business Manager or Apple School Manager to enroll devices into Supervised Mode.
-This process is automatic and happens during the device’s initial setup.
+This method involves using Apple Business Manager or Apple School Manager for enrolling devices into Supervised Mode.
+This process is automatic and happens during the device's initial setup.

 Apple Configurator Supervised Mode